Slain woman’s sister says Pennsylvania fugitive transformed from a kind neighbor into a jealous and threatening boyfriend | KRDO

 Cavalcante killed Deborah, 33, in April 2021 by stabbing her 38 times in front of her then 7- and 4-year-old children, the Chester County district attorney’s office has said.
 She had filed a protection from abuse order against him the year prior, according to a probable cause affidavit.

-Just days after his conviction last month, Cavalcante was sentenced to life in prison without the possibility of parole.
+Just days after his conviction, Cavalcante was sentenced to life in prison without the possibility of parole.

 Sister fears fugitive will show up at her home